ioi NEWS

 Environment Protection

-Nigerian Forests Destruction By Armed Criminal Loggers: Cross River, Raises Alarm
+Nigerian Forests Destruction by Armed Criminal Loggers: Cross River, Raises Alarm

 Cross River State in Nigeria is facing a severe deforestation crisis due to illegal logging, prompting urgent intervention.
 A conference was organized by ‘We The People (WTP)’ and ‘Panacea for Development and Infrastructural Challenges for Africa Initiative (PADIC-AFRICA)’ to address the issue.
 Stakeholders, including community members, traditional leaders, civil society organizations, and relevant government bodies, discussed the challenges faced in preserving the state’s forests.